Ring-Jiacheng-Chen/chen-gz.github.io/source/_posts/Linear-Control-System/Basic-Information.md

 ---
-title: linear control system
+title: Basic Information
 categories:
 - linear-control-system
 - First
 toc: true
 ---

-## everything is copied from book
+## Basic Information

 The systems to be studied in this text are limited to linear systems.
 Using the concept of linearity, we develop in Chapter 2 that every linear system can be described by
 $$